anselanza/parse-strings-in-object/README.md

     active: true,
     anInt: 1,
     aFloat: 1.1,
-    justAString: 'hello',
+    justAString: "hello",
-    ipAddress: '192.168.1.101'
+    ipAddress: "192.168.1.101"
 }
 number
 and also a
 number
 ```
-Notice that both ints and floats are converted correctly to the single `number` type, and a number-like string such as an IP address is left alone (stays a string).
+Notice that both ints and floats are converted correctly to the single "number" type, and a number-like string such as an IP address is left alone (stays a string).

 # Example in rc config